-- 1. Candidates need to provide our office a written request to receive candidate filing documents electronically by using the County's Candidate Registration Form.
-The Candidate Registration Form can be downloaded on the County's website www.smcacre.org or be requested by phone or email. - 2.
-Upon receiving the written request from the candidate and establishing the eligibility of the candidate, the Registration & Elections Division will email all candidate filing forms to the candidate in fillable PDF format.
+- Candidates need to provide our office a written request to receive candidate filing documents electronically by using the County's Candidate Registration Form.
+The Candidate Registration Form can be downloaded from our website (www.smcacre.org) or be requested by phone or email. - 2.
+Upon receiving the written request and establishing the candidate's eligibility, the Registration & Elections Division will email all candidate filing forms to the candidate in fillable PDF format.